 Get to know one of the most surprising entrances to the world of ultra-NVMe And a product that could become one of the first sparks of a real price revolution

-These days, if you ask any computer store sales person or person who deals with high end equipment for laptops and laptops "Which is the most recommended SSD drive?"
-There is a high likelihood that the words Samsung or Crucial His words came out.
+These days, if you ask any salesman in a computer store or a person who deals in top end equipment for desktops and laptops "Which SSD drive is most recommended?"
+There is a high probability that the words Samsung or Crucial His words came out.

 the reason for that?
 Well, the SSD drives market is divided into two parts.
 The first part is the chip makers themselves.
 Companies like Crucial Or Samsung have factories that produce at least the same NAND chips inside the SSDs, if not the controllers,DDR Which are used by the controllers on the drives.

 This gives them the ability to dictate the price of products in the market.
 Most of theSSD Today they are simply dictated by what Samsung or Micron (the parent company of the Crucial brand) say.
 They control the largest share of both server and home users.